axelerant/testimonials-widget/readme.txt

 = Latest Major Changes =

+* New Features
+	* Options
+		* Remove Plugin Data on Deletion? - Delete all Testimonials Widget data and options from database on plugin deletion
+		* Settings export/import
 * CSS class names are simplified and now WordPress coding standards compliant
 	* For the most part, other than `testimonialswidget_testimonial` remove `testimonialswidget_` from the CSS class name in your CSS customizations.
 	* Ex: `.testimonialswidget_join` becomes `.join`